Multi-scale Laplacian community detection in heterogeneous networks

-Here, in the light of the LRG, we develop a new community detection framework that unravels the complete hierarchical structures of the network at different resolution levels.
-In particular, we reconstruct the hierarchical network dendrogram (the arboreal architecture of the network), proposing a new concept of communication distances among the nodes by taking advantage of the LRG in their $k-space$ formulation without needing \emph{a priori} null models or statistical inference.
+Here, grounding on the LRG, we unravel the entire multi-scale structure of every network at different resolution levels.
+In particular, we reconstruct the hierarchical network dendrogram (the arboreal architecture of the network), proposing a new concept of communication distances among nodes by taking advantage of the LRG in their $k-space$ formulation without needing \emph{a priori} null models or statistical inference.
 Therefore, we show how the optimal partitions are those determined by the slowing down of the information diffusion throughout the network.
-In particular, we also show the existence of metastable nodes that can be a member of different communities at different intrinsic network timescales.
-Finally, we illustrate the emergence of dynamical communities when a set of random walks explore the networks structure and discuss the bridges with previous proposals, unifying modularity maximization, Markov stability and spectral methods, opening new avenues in future developments in the networks field.
+In particular, we evidence the existence of metastable nodes that can dynamically switch the region to which they belong at different intrinsic network timescales.
+Finally, we illustrate the emergence of functional dendrograms when a set of random walks explore the network structure and discuss the bridges with previous frameworks, such as modularity maximization, Markov stability, and spectral methods, opening new avenues in future developments in the networks field.